 Kathi Bradford is both a traveler and an educator.
 As the Director of Alumni Relations at Westfield State University, she coordinated all the Alumni Travel experiences along with an annual two-week service-learning class in numerous countries of the world.
 Currently retired, she serves as the Director of the Creative Arts Center and believes that everyone is a traveler when they allow themselves to experience new cultures, foods, music, sights and sounds.
 Kathi also believes that the kind of trip the center is offering is geared to people who want to enjoy the most they can in a relaxing, fun way with other interested travelers.
 She is a huge supporter of both individual and group travel and has traveled her entire life and plans to continue as long as she can.
 She hopes you will join the monthly classes to experience different countries from the vantage point of 105 Elm Street, the WOW Creative Arts Center.

-Yoga and Meditation have been a part of Chaitali’s life for the past 16 years.
-Chaitali completed her 200 Yoga Teacher Training in December 2019 from Karma Yoga in West Springfield, MA and is registered with Yoga Alliance.
+Yoga and Meditation have been a part of Chaitali’s life for the past 18 years.
+Chaitali completed her200 Yoga Teacher Training in December 2019 from Karma Yoga in West Springfield, MA and is registered with Yoga Alliance.
 She has worked with various students with different skill levels and from different walks of life.
-She enjoys teaching students about breathwork and meditation and its benefits.
+She also enjoys teaching students about breathwork and meditation and its benefits.
 Chaitali offers a very authentic practice to her students.
-Chaitali lives in Westfield, MA and works as an Academic Advisor/Success Coach at Greenfield Community College in Greenfield, MA.
+She is able to meet each student where they are at and provides guided instructions.
+Chaitali lives in Westfield, MA and works as an Academic Counselor in TRIO STEM H-S Student Support Services at Holyoke Community College in Holyoke, MA.

 Cathy Giudetti grew up in Huntington, Ma and has always been inspired by the artistic creative process.
 Art is Cathy’s passion.
 It has driven her to work in many different mediums including oil, acrylic, scratchboard, watercolor and pen & ink.
 After studying with local and nationally known watercolor artists, Cathy developed a special passion for transparent watercolor.
 Her work has been accepted in regional juried shows in which she has won awards.
 Cathy currently lives in West Springfield with her husband and is the mother of two sons.